Crimson Quill’s Appraisal #176

 Grue Factor: 3/5

-For the Grue-Guzzlers: Bloody Mary lives up to her name and there are numerous incisions and dismemberments.
+For the Grue-Guzzlers: Bloody Mary lives up to her name on this front, and there are numerous incisions and copious amounts of dismemberment to feast your peepers on.
 However, it isn’t the focus and the most excruciating acts are only spoke of.
 This is a conscious decision and a correct one also as not seeing one of her playthings having his teeth filed down or licker split doesn’t make us shudder any less.